 This year, I’m making a filling and satisfying easy scalloped potatoes and ham.
-Which is a version of cheesy scalloped potatoes with the bonus of using up leftover bits of sweet, smoky, and salty ham!
+Which is a version of cheesy scalloped potatoes with the bonus addition of sweet, smoky, and salty ham!

 Why This Recipe Works

-- Can be made ahead.
+- Make ahead.
 Make it the night before either fully cooked or uncooked.
 Either way, pop it in the oven before you’re ready to serve!

 - An anytime dish!
-From Easter to Christmas, or Monday to Sunday, this scalloped potatoes recipe is always a hit.
+From Easter to Christmas, or Monday to Sunday dinner, this scalloped potatoes recipe is always a hit.

 Find the full printable recipe with specific measurements below.

 - Potatoes: This type of potato recipe is pretty flexible so go ahead and use what you have.
-Russets, Yukon golds, or even red potatoes would work.
+Russet potatoes, Yukon Gold potatoes, or even red potatoes would work.

-- Diced ham: If you’re not using leftover ham, pick up a small one from the store and use the rest for this ham and bean soup for a delicious meal pairing.
+- Diced ham: If you’re not using leftover ham, pick up a small one from the store or use ham steak.

 - Slice potatoes into rounds.
-Make them about 1/8 of an inch thick.
-Layer 1/2 of the potatoes on the bottom of the baking dish, overlapping as needed.
-Top evenly with 1/2 of the ham and sprinkle with a bit of salt and pepper.
+Slice 1/8 inch thick then layer 1/2 of the potatoes on the bottom of the baking dish.
+Top with 1/2 of the ham and sprinkle with a bit of salt and pepper.

-- Make the white cheese sauce.
-In a small saucepan over medium heat, start with a roux.
-Cook onions in butter, then add the garlic.
-Whisk in the flour, salt, and pepper and continue cooking.
-Reduce heat to medium-low and slowly whisk in the milk and then 1/2 cup of the cheese.
+- Make cheese sauce.
+In a small saucepan over medium heat, cook onions in butter, then add garlic.
+Whisk in flour, salt, and pepper and continue cooking.
+Reduce heat to medium-low, whisk in the milk and then 1/2 cup of the cheese.

 - Add sauce layer.
-Bring the sauce mixture to a light simmer and add 1/2 cup of cheese.
-Stir until thickened then season to taste.
 Pour 1/2 of the sauce over the potatoes and ham.
 Use the rest of the potatoes and ham to layer on top.
-Then cover with the remaining sauce.
+Cover with the remaining sauce.

 - Bake.
-Cover the casserole dish with aluminum foil and bake for 45 minutes.
-Remove the foil and sprinkle the remaining cheese on top and continue baking uncovered for another 15 minutes until the cheese has a chance to melt and the potatoes become fork-tender.
-Allow it to cool and settle for 10 minutes before serving.
+Cover casserole dish with aluminum foil and bake 45 minutes.
+Remove foil, sprinkle with remaining cheese and bake uncovered for 15 minutes.
+Rest for 10 minutes before serving.

 - Double the recipe.
 Easily make twice as much of this easy casserole!
 Just make sure you’re using a large enough dish.